postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/splunk-on-call.md

 ## Get the Splunk On-Call API key

+To get a Splunk On-Call API key, do the following:

 1. Sign in to your Splunk On-Call account and select the **Integrations** tab.
    [![Sign in to Splunk On-Call](https://assets.postman.com/postman-docs/splunk-on-call-integrations-2.jpg)](https://assets.postman.com/postman-docs/splunk-on-call-integrations-2.jpg)
 1. On the **Integrations** page, search and select the **REST Generic** Integration.